-• John Grey Printmaking • Cornwall County Durham Cumbria London Newcastle Northumberland Scotland Yorkshire Others • Events • Sales • Techniques • Background • Contact •
+• John Grey Printmaking • Cornwall County Durham Cumbria London and South East Newcastle Northumberland Scotland Yorkshire Others • Events • Sales • Techniques • Background • Contact •

 Printmaking is a two stage process.
 The first stage is to create an acid-etched image on a polished metal plate.
 I etch this plate so that areas that I want to be darker in the final print are etched most deeply so that they trap more ink.
 The second stage is to print from the plate onto paper.

 My etchings are original prints, not reproductions.
 They are individually inked and printed by hand from a hand-made plate.
 This is different to the digital reproduction of pictures often described as "fine art prints".
 Unlike the identical prints made by digital reproduction, there will be small differences in hand printed editions due to slight differences in inking the individual prints.